ZacharyGodfrey/graphql-course/README.md

 # graphql-course

-Learning GraphQL with NodeJS using a [Udemy course](https://www.udemy.com/course/graphql-bootcamp/)
+Learning GraphQL in NodeJS with Prisma using a [Udemy course](https://www.udemy.com/course/graphql-bootcamp/)